TASC Outsourcing: History

-TASC Outsourcing has also launched an online hiring portal for temporary jobs

 Subsidiaries

 Tasc Temp is the first online temporary staffing agency in the GCC.
 Companies are offered temporary staffing for their urgent, ad-hoc and short-term needs.
 TascTemp.com enables companies to recruit staff online within half-a-day.
 The temporary staff are pre-screened, interviewed and visa ready.
 The entire process is fully compliant with UAE labour laws.

 Top Talent specializes in oil and gas staffing services in Abu Dhabi, UAE.
 Top Talent also provides staffing in the field of technology and dotcom.